 - Predator - Add an active effect to your boots that grants a large boost of MS and causes your next attack or ability to deal bonus adaptive damage.

-- Dark Harvest - Damaging a champion below 50% of their maximum health deals bonus Adaptive damage.
+- Dark Harvest - Damaging a champion below 50% of their maximum health deals adaptive damage and harvests their souls, permanently increasing Dark Harvest’s damage by 5.
 This cannot happen again for 45 seconds, resetting to 1.5 seconds on champion takedown.

 - Cheap Shot - Deal bonus true damage to enemies with impaired movement or actions.